 Construction Site Safety

 Just because an injury was not supposed to happen does not mean it was entirely accidental.
 Workers might be pressured to make production a higher priority than safety.
 Corners might be cut to ensure projects are completed on time or on budget.
 Where employers have endangered their employees, or where equipment has malfunctioned causing harm, such injuries are wrongful, not accidental and the victims and their families deserve compensation.
 Filing a construction injury lawsuit against a negligent employer not only ensures your rights are protected; it helps prevent future accidents from harming more workers.

 Our Oakland construction injury attorneys and Sacramento construction injury attorneys are committed to advocating for construction site safety.
 When employers are held financially responsible for their actions or lack of action it motivates them to change.
 In some cases, lawsuits have spurred safety regulations that protect workers from construction injuries.

 Jobsite safety in the construction industry is vital to protecting the health and well-being of construction workers.
 We are committed to ensuring that when a lack of safety precautions or measures causes harm to construction workers, those responsible are held accountable.

 Though construction injuries happen in all job types, there are some areas that are significant sources of wrongful construction worker injuries.
 These include ironwork, electrical, and heavy machinery.

-Ironworkers, construction specialists who spend their days working at great heights while handling heavy equipment and tools, are frequently victim to falls and falling objects, among other common construction accidents.
-Where employers can prevent such spills and dropped objects through proper harnesses, gear, rigging, training, and safety precautions, they are responsible for the resulting harms.
+Ironworkers are construction specialists who often work at great heights while also being required to handle heavy equipment and tools.
+Among common construction, ironworker accidents are falls and falling objects.
+Employers are responsible for preventing spills and dropped objects by providing proper harnesses, gear, rigging, training, and safety precautions.
+Where they fail to do so, they are liable for the resulting harms.

 Other Construction Injuries